 Style Notes: There are many reasons to love the Gwyneth-and-Brad era.
 For starters, they always somehow managed to do the couples-dressing thing without appearing tacky.
 But they also did casual dressing like no one else.

-Style Notes: Plaid and checked shirts were a real grunge '90s vibe but they didn't just belong to the likes of Kurt Cobain.
+Style Notes: Plaid and checked shirts were a real grunge '90s vibe, but they didn't just belong to the likes of Kurt Cobain.
 In My So-Called Life, Claire Danes's Angela Chase often wears the shirts over cute floral dresses, a classic '90s look.

 Style Notes: Blossom, played by The Big Bang Theory star Mayim Bialik, was probably singlehandedly responsible for our obsession with ridiculous quirky hats.
 While we're much more for a cute beret these days, back then, the school of thought was "the bigger, the better."

-Style Notes: Oversized denim dungarees were hugely popular among hip-hop stars in the early '90s, but it wasn't long before everyone from TLC to Joey Potter in Dawson's Creek and Rachel Green in Friends had a pair too.
+Style Notes: Oversized denim dungarees were hugely popular among hip-hop stars in the early '90s, and it wasn't long before everyone from TLC to Joey Potter in Dawson's Creek and Rachel Green in Friends had a pair too.

-Style Notes: After '80s fashion gifted us acid brights and neon bum bags, '90s style icons like Goldie Hawn and Drew Barrymore gave the look an altogether cooler vibe with black-leather bum bags slung around high-waisted jeans.
+Style Notes: After '80s fashion gifted us with acid brights and neon bum bags, '90s style icons like Goldie Hawn and Drew Barrymore gave the look an altogether cooler vibe with black-leather bum bags slung around high-waisted jeans.